Blog/Google Ads

 Does a higher Google Ads budget mean better results?+

-Not automatically.
-More budget gives Smart Bidding more data to learn from and can help campaigns exit the learning phase faster.
-But if the underlying structure is broken — wrong match types, low Quality Score, poor landing pages — more budget amplifies the waste.
+No. More budget gives Smart Bidding more data and helps exit the learning phase faster — but only if the underlying structure is sound.
+Wrong match types, low Quality Score, and poor landing pages mean more budget just amplifies the waste.
 Fix conversion tracking, keyword quality, and landing page CVR first.
-Then scale budget once those are proven to work.
+Scale budget only once those are proven.

 How do I know if I am getting good value from my Google Ads spend?+

-Three metrics to track: (1) CPA vs your maximum allowable CPA (calculated from LTV and margin).
-(2) Impression share — if you have a healthy CPA but low impression share, there is room to scale.
-(3) ROAS for eCommerce — benchmark is 3–5× depending on margin.
-If CPA is above target and impression share is high, you have a structural problem — not a budget problem.
+Track three numbers: CPA vs your maximum allowable CPA (calculated from LTV and margin).
+Impression Share — a healthy CPA with low IS means room to scale.
+And ROAS for eCommerce — benchmark is 3–5× depending on margin.
+CPA above target with high Impression Share is a structural problem, not a budget problem.
+More spend will not fix it.

 Ahmed Ashraf